cmizumoto/small-projects/README.md

 42- User Search Bar

 - Search bar made for small middle applications, using the random user API we fetch a set of users and filter them based on what was typed in the search bar.

+43- Feedback UI

+- Small component to obtain the user feedback, this time using event bubbling, parentNodes and childNodes, to communicate and showing data.